georgemarselis-nvi/java-for-sysadmins/README.md

 1. The Jetty program: `$JETTY_HOME`, here `/opt/jetty/12.0.x`.
 Never edited.
 Replaced whole at upgrade.
 2. The Jetty instance config: `$JETTY_BASE`, here `/opt/jetty/base/app`.
 Port, environment, modules, JVM flags, the WAR.
 The only thing you edit.
 3. The application's own config: wherever the application reads it from, typically `/etc/<app>/`.
 Database connection, data paths, external services.
 Jetty does not read this; the application does, after Jetty has started it.
-4. The application's data: wherever its configuration points, on a disk sized for it and outside both server trees.
+4. The application's data: wherever the configuration of the application points, on a disk sized for it and outside both server trees, provided the application is well written.
 Jetty never touches it.

 Jetty starts, reads 2, loads the WAR from 2, the WAR starts, reads 3, works on 4.

-On Tomcat the same four exist, but 1 and 2 are usually one tree, which is why people cannot tell which of their edits are configuration and which are the program.
+On Tomcat the same four exist, and the sequence is the same, but the tarball collapses 1 and 2 into one tree: `conf/`, `webapps/`, `logs/` and `work/` sit beside `bin/` and `lib/` under the same directory, and `CATALINA_BASE` defaults to `CATALINA_HOME`.
+So on a stock Tomcat install, "the program" and "my configuration" are the same `ls` output, an upgrade is a merge rather than a swap, and a year in nobody can say which files under `/opt/tomcat` came from Apache and which from the last admin.
+Jetty makes the split mandatory: home contains no `webapps/`, no `logs/` and no `start.ini`, so it cannot be run as an instance by accident, and everything you did is by construction in base.
+Tomcat can be run the same way by setting `CATALINA_BASE`, and the distro packages do, but the tarball does not push you there and most installs never get there.
+That is the whole operational difference between the two; the engines are comparable, the layouts are not.

 ## Translation table